 Market Information.
 Prior to this offering, there has been no public market for shares of our common stock.
-The initial public offering price will be determined by negotiations between us and the representatives of the underwriters.
-In addition to prevailing market conditions, the factors to be considered in these negotiations will include:
+The initial public offering price has been determined by negotiations between us and the representatives of the underwriters.
+In addition to prevailing market conditions, the factors considered in these negotiations included: